Ratnamveera/Insurance-Analysis-Project/README.md

 6- Policy Expiration This Year: Count of policies set to expire within the current calendar year to help focus on renewal opportunities.

-7- Premium Growth Rate: Percentage increase in premium revenue over a specific period to measures business growth from premiums.
+7- Premium Growth Rate: Percentage increase in premium revenue over a specific period to measure business growth from premiums.

 8- Claim Status Wise Policy Count: Count of policies grouped by claim status (e.g., approved, rejected, pending) to track claim processing efficiency.